qeeqbox/threat-actors/README.md

+## Threat Actors
+A threat actor is any person, group, or entity that could harm to the cyber realm

 ## Threat Actors Types
 ### Nation-State\Government-Sponsored
 - Espionage, this type is interested in stealing state\government secrets from businesses and government-run organizations